-I am a specialist in Aristotle and the Aristotelian tradition in antiquity.
+I am a specialist in Aristotle and the Aristotelian tradition in antiquity and beyond.
 The focus of my research is Aristotle’s philosophy of nature.
-I am the author of “Aristotelianism in the First Century BCE: Xenarchus of Seleucia” (Cambridge University Press, 2011), “Aristotle and Aristotle and the Science of Nature.
-Unity without Uniformity" (Cambridge University Press, 2005) and "Corpi e Movimenti.
-Il De caelo di Aristotele e la sua traditione nel mondo antico" (Bibliopolis, 2001).
+I am the author of "Aristotelismo" (Einaudi, 2017), “Aristotelianism in the First Century BCE: Xenarchus of Seleucia” (Cambridge University Press, 2011), “Aristotle and Aristotle and the Science of Nature.
+Unity without Uniformity" (Cambridge University Press, 2005), and "Corpi e Movimenti.
+Il De caelo di Aristotele e la sua tradizione nel mondo antico" (Bibliopolis, 2001).
 I am the editor of "Brill's Companion to the Reception of Aristotle in Antiquity" (Brill, 2016).

 I held visiting appointments at the University of California at Berkeley, Ohio State University, University of Pittsburgh (twice), Virginia Tech, and Université Paris Diderot.
 In Winter 2008 I was a visiting member in the School of Historical Studies, Institute for Advanced Study, Princeton.